Governance Framework

 Staff Engagement Platform

-The Company collaborated with Tencent Group to develop the tailor-made social communication mobile app named “Diantouyi” (電投壹) for our own staff, which allows two-way communication with fellow employees as well as management in a less formal environment.
-The app also features various tools which allows employees to receive news and access information of the Group, communicate with management and provide feedback, etc.
+The Company collaborated with Tencent Group to develop a tailor-made social communication mobile app named “Diantouyi” (電投壹) for our staff.
+This app facilitates two-way communication between employees and management in a more informal setting.
+The app includes various features that enables employees to receive news, participate in online training, access Group information, communicate with management and provide feedback, etc.

 Incentive Schemes